sjrd/scala-js/javalib/src/main/scala/java/util/regex/README.md

 Usually, there is a 1-to-1 relationship between original group numbers and compiled groups numbers.
 However, differences are introduced when compiling atomic groups and possessive quantifiers.
 Therefore, we maintain a mapping from original group numbers to the corresponding group numbers in the compiled pattern.
-We use for those purposes:
+We use it for the following purposes:

 * when compiling back references of the form `\𝑁`, and
 * when using the `Matcher` API to retrieve the groups' contents, start and end positions.